FOREX-Dollar set for sparkling week as hike expectations surge

 Data showing the best annual U.S. growth in nearly four decades didn't hurt either.

-"So much for all those analysts rushing to conclude that the dollar rally was done, following the early-year divergence between (rising) U.S. interest rates and the (falling) dollar," said National Australia Bank's head of FX strategy, Ray Attrill.
+"The dollar may well extend towards the next target at the 97.70/00 zone on the DXY Index, beyond which the technical resistances are scarce until close to 100.00," he said.

+"The Antipodeans have led losses against the dollar year-to-date, expect the euro and yen to catch up.
+Stay negative on the New Zealand dollar, euro and yen in the coming sessions."

-The greenback also leapt against the yuan on Thursday - its best session in seven months - as softening industrial profit growth in China bolstered the case for monetary easing there.
+The yuan also copped a kicking on Thursday, its worst session in seven months, as softening industrial profit growth in China bolstered the case for monetary easing there.

-Fed funds futures 0#FF: have moved to price in as many as five U.S. hikes this year with some analysts forecasting six.
+That compares with a Fed funds futures 0#FF: market pricing in as many as five U.S. hikes this year with some analysts forecasting six.

-The New Zealand dollar NZD=D3 was kept under pressure and edged to a fresh 15-month low of $0.6570.
+Ahead on Friday are growth figures for Germany and France, and sentiment surveys in the United States.
+Beyond that looms a week of central bank meetings in Britain, Europe and Australia.

-Sterling GBP=D3 was pushed to a one-month low of $1.3360 overnight and hovered at $1.3385 as traders turn their focus to a Bank of England meeting next week.
+Sterling GBP=D3 was pushed to a one-month low of $1.3360 on Thursday but has bounced to $1.3409 as traders await the Bank of England's meeting next week.
 Rates markets have priced a 90% chance of a hike.
 BOEWATCH

-The European Central Bank and the Reserve Bank of Australia also meet next week and some analysts see the dollar's surge starting to lose steam as economies and central banks around the world emerge from the pandemic during the year.
+After the dust settles on the rates outlook, some analysts think the dollar then starts to run out of steam.

 "The dollar is on cycle highs and has further to go as rate differentials and increased levels of market volatility provide support.
 But this is the last stage of the move," said Societe Generale strategist Kit Juckes.